Is Learning A Language While Sleeping Possible?

-The average human sleeps about eight hours a night for seventy-five years.
-That adds up to around two hundred and twenty-two thousand hours in a lifetime.
-What if we could use this time to do something useful, like learn a foreign language?
+The average human sleeps about eight hours a night for, on average, 75 years.
+That adds up to around two hundred and 22,000 hours in a lifetime.
+What if we could use this time to do something useful, like learning a language while sleeping?
 I’m sure this thought has crossed your mind as you lie in bed, scanning your appointments for the following day and wondering how you’ll ever fit everything in — if only you had a few more hours in the day!

 If this is the case, you’re in good company.
-Luminaries from Benjamin Franklin and Thomas Edison to Jon Bon Jovi have poured scorn on the simple mammalian inactivity of sleep.
-Franklin famously asserted that, “there will be sleeping enough in the grave"; and Bon Jovi concurred chorally, “Until I’m 6 feet under, Baby I don’t need a bed, Gonna live while I’m alive, I’ll sleep when I’m dead."
-Edison was not so spiteful of sleep itself, but looked down on those who indulge: “The person who sleeps eight or ten hours a night is never fully asleep and never fully awake — they have only different degrees of doze through the twenty-four hours… We are always hearing people talk about ‘loss of sleep’ as a calamity.
+Luminaries from Benjamin Franklin to Jon Bon Jovi have poured scorn on the simple mammalian inactivity of sleep.
+Franklin famously asserted that, “there will be sleeping enough in the grave.”
+Bon Jovi concurred chorally: “Until I’m six feet under, / Baby I don’t need a bed, / Gonna live while I’m alive, / I’ll sleep when I’m dead.”
+Thomas Edison was not so spiteful of sleep itself, but looked down on those who overindulge: “The person who sleeps eight or ten hours a night is never fully asleep and never fully awake — they have only different degrees of doze through the twenty-four hours… We are always hearing people talk about ‘loss of sleep’ as a calamity.
 They better call it loss of time, vitality and opportunities.”

 Nowadays, this loss of vitality has been repackaged as a loss of productivity.
 We’re told of the hyper-productive CEOs of the world’s richest companies who are awake and alert hours ahead of the rest of humanity.
-Tim Cook, the CEO of Apple, gets up at 3:45 every day, answers his emails and works out before heading to the office for 6.
+Tim Cook, the CEO of Apple, gets up at 3:45 every day, answers his emails and works out before heading to the office at 6:00.

 So where do we go from here?
 Modern lives are short on time and short on sleep, so what should we do to find the time for something as fulfilling and vital as learning a foreign language.